AmrGomaa3/CS50-P-P/README.md

 ---

-## Future Enhancements

-- Upgrade the lists functionalities to handle different data types (eg, strings, floats).
-- Add Python-like dictionaries with key-value pairs.
-- Use doubly linked lists to optimise time complexity for some functions (eg, `list_pop`).

----

 ## License

+This release includes only the compiled object file `cs50++.o` and header file `cs50++.h` for usage.
+The source code is not included in compliance with CS50's academic policy.
-This project is licensed under the [MIT License](LICENSE).
+The project is licensed under the MIT License.
-Feel free to use, modify, and learn from it.
-Attribution is appreciated.

 ---